PhilipVinc/filippovicentini.com/src/projects/netket/netket.md

 ---
-title: NetKet
+title: "NetKet: The Machine Learning toolbox for Quantum Physics"
 image: logo.png
 description: "Develop Software for Researchers."
 featured: true
+featuredTitle: NetKet
-featuredImage: colors.jpg
+featuredImage: netket_white.jpg
-featuredImageColor: "#77309A"
+featuredImageColor: "#252F3C"
+order: 5
 ---

 <p class="lead">Last year, the design gods decided that dark modes were the new hotness.
 "Light colors are for suckers", they laughed, drinking matcha tea on their fixie bikes or whatever.</p>